How to become

 Direct Application

-You can apply directly for jobs.
-Employers often advertise vacancies for temporary staff and seasonal workers through recruitment agencies, which could lead to a permanent job.
+Employers often advertise vacancies for temporary staff and seasonal packing workers through recruitment agencies, which can lead to a permanent job.

 There are no set qualifications to work as a packer, though basic computer skills would be useful for using online ordering systems and stock control scanners.